The Journey to Building a Fine Art Digital Gallery

 Provenance and Authenticity

 We provide a 100% Lifetime Guarantee of Authenticity for this work.
-This print was acquired from a retired North Carolina frame shop in February/March 2026 is new and has never been framed.
+This print was acquired from a retired North Carolina frame shop in February/March 2026 and is new, having never been framed.
 The piece includes the original Certificate of Authenticity (COA) issued by the publisher, The Greenwich Workshop, Inc.

 Inquiry & Shipping